(There will eventually be information/links here about the making of bells.)

 For further information, see the Saint Louis Bell Foundries page here.

-As the largest metropolitan area in the country, this was the home of a large number of different bellfoundries in the 18th and 19th centuries, though none of them lasted very long nor produced many bells.
+As the largest metropolitan area in the country, and one of the oldest, this was the home of a large number of different bellfoundries in the 18th and 19th centuries, though none of them lasted very long nor produced many bells.

 Several bellfoundries in Cincinnati, including two of the largest and longest-lived in the USA, made either bronze or iron bells.
-One of those, the Buckeye Bell Foundry (operated by Vanduzen), was among the four minor American makers of chimes; the data side of this Website has a list of Vanduzen chimes, including a brief sketch of the history of this foundry.
+One of those, the Buckeye Bell Foundry (operated by Vanduzen), was among the four minor American makers of chimes; the data side of this Website has an index of Vanduzen chimes, including a brief sketch of the history of this foundry.